Proofreading FAQs

 Some clients build in multiple proof stages into their schedules.
 Yes, it costs more this way, but it saves lots of extra and avoidable correction work in the long run.

 Some proofreaders have a 'percentage error rate', but I don't believe this is helpful.
-I abide by the CIEP's Professional Conduct Rules, which recommend that 'it’s better to think in terms of the editor making the text fit for purpose within the limits of their brief.
+I abide by the CIEP's Professional Conduct Rules, which recommends that 'it’s better to think in terms of the editor making the text fit for purpose within the limits of their brief.
 There should be consistency and clarity, and no barriers to the reader understanding the meaning of the text'.

 In saying that, I appreciate how frustrating it can be to find errors in content that you have paid to be proofread and I will do all I can to correct the errors found.
 Sometimes it just needs a quick email to check one error with me, other times you need a full reproof.